giterdun345/IMServiceProvider/Readme.md

 ## About The Project
 The project was created for IM to increase efficiency, ease use in Wrike and to make people's lives a little easier.
 There are many issues with Wrike Integrate and Workato and to resolve these issues, a custom service provider was created that is scalable, fast, and secure.
 This project has eliminated the 100 API calls quota, and 30 minute wait time in Workato/Wrike Integrate.
 Now, IM has greater limits of 500 requests per 100 seconds per project, and 100 requests per 100 seconds per user.
 There is no wait time reducing the 30 minute wait time to milliseconds.
-Furthermore, there is also a 100 job limit in Workato; in other words, IM would only be allowed to make 100 API calls based on a trigger for the whole month.
-This project eliminates any monthly quota.
+Furthermore, there is also a 100 job limit in Workato.
+In other words, IM would only be allowed to make 100 API calls based on a trigger for the whole month; this project eliminates any monthly quota.
+The project is easy to use and intuitive, so not much to explain in terms of use.

 ### Built With